cpalmer-ios/portfolio/DNS_SETUP.md

 In your repository settings, under "Pages":
 1. Select "Deploy from a branch" as the source
 2. Choose "gh-pages" as the branch
-3. Enter your custom domain "web-dek.uk"
+3. Enter your custom domain "web-dev.uk"
 4. Click "Save"
 5. Optionally, enable "Enforce HTTPS" after DNS propagation is complete